 Eastern Germany still has a lot of potential for start-ups

-Start-ups in eastern Germany are having a hard time.
+Start-ups in eastern Germany have a hard time.
 This is the conclusion of a commission convened by the federal government to provide general recommendations for the further unification process.
 In its final report, it also identifies economic weaknesses in eastern Germany that make it particularly difficult for start-ups to gain a foothold in Saxony, Thuringia, Saxony-Anhalt, Brandenburg or Mecklenburg-Western Pomerania.

-The commission also sees advantages
+The Commission also sees advantages

 Like it?
 Please spread the word: